seasamgo/rescue/README.md

   )
 ```

-Names of informative genes (e.g. highly variable or differentially expressed genes) may be indicated with `select_genes`.
+Similar cell types are determined using shared nearest neighbores clustering upon the principal components of informative gene expression (e.g. highly variable or differentially expressed genes).
+The names of these informative genes may be indicated with `select_genes`, which defaults to all genes.
 For more, please view the help files.